 What's happening now?
 We hear from lots of people that they're out of work, or have lost their homes or jobs.
 In 2008, in the wake of a stock market crash, the numbers of people coming for food increased dramatically.
 Since then, we've had several Saturdays when we've distributed food to more than 200 families.
 More recently, the numbers of families served has dropped back to about 100 for each distribution, perhaps because there are now several other nearby churches or other organizations which offer regular food distributions.
 For an example of such a distribution, please visit a page which describes a similar ministry of two United Methodist churches in Anaheim.

 Whom do we serve?
 In August 2016, one of the food distribution volunteers published a very simple, and unscientific, study of the demographics of the people whom we serve at the OUMC web site.
-You may or may not find it interesting.
+About two years later, he compiled a similar study.
+The numbers had only changed a little.
+You may or may not find these studies interesting.

 Another food ministry!
 In 2012, we felt the need for an additional food ministry.
 Pastor Sergio and several of his parishioners started taking home-cooked breakfasts to homeless people under the freeway bridges and in the parks of our neighborhood every Sunday.
 When the numbers of people being served increased, we began serving breakfast in our church's Fellowship Hall.
 Some of the food we receive from Second Harvest on Saturday is served for breakfast the next day.
 This ministry is now known as Agape Café.
 Please read our May 2014 report on Agape Café which we sent to Second Harvest.
 And Sharyl Lewis' March 2015 report to our congregation.

-In July 2014, Rev. John McFarland arrived at OUMC to serve as our pastor, and expressed his support for our ministries, such as these.
+In July 2019, Rev. Reynaldo Guevara arrived at OUMC to serve as our pastor, and expressed his support for our ministries, such as these.

 Please visit the food distribution photo page at our church's web site to see pictures we took on some typical Saturdays.